Claude Code in VS Code

 Install from the Marketplace

 Press Ctrl+Shift+X (or ⌘+Shift+X on Mac), search for Claude Code by Anthropic, and click Install.
-If the extension does not appear after installation, run Developer: Reload Window from the Command Palette.
+If the extension does not appear, run Developer: Reload Window from the Command Palette.

 Open the Claude panel